Doctor’s Orders: Housing First Could Solve Homelessness

 While the data showed significant declines in the number of veterans experiencing homelessness, patterns of chronic homelessness and unsheltered homelessness increased, alluding to how rapidly advancing rents and home prices are two of the primary drivers of homelessness.

 “The life expectancy for people surviving homelessness is half that of the general public,” Boozary told NPR.
-“That’s clear both in US and Canadian data.
+“That’s clear both in the US and Canadian data.
 So this is a terminal condition.
 And so this is a moral imperative, but also an issue where we need to be clear about the cruelty we are imposing with the status quo.”

 How You Can Help